Good Omens (TV series): Release

 The six episodes of the first series were released on Amazon Prime Video on 31 May 2019, and aired weekly on BBC Two between 15 January and 19 February 2020.
+The second series was released in its entirety on Amazon Prime Video on 28 July 2023.
+The final episode was released on 13 May 2026.

 David Tennant and Michael Sheen reprised their respective roles in voice-only form for a 3-minute short titled "Good Omens: Lockdown" which was released on YouTube on 1 May 2020.
 The short imagines how their characters might be doing in isolation during the COVID-19 pandemic.

-The second series was released in its entirety on Amazon Prime Video on 28 July 2023.